-Endorse the Congress!
-Every year, we are delighted to welcome longstanding partners and extend our network to new organizations.
+The world’s leading institutions in the field of cities’ resilience and adaptation to climate change have given their support to the Resilient Cities Congress Series from 2010 to today.
+Every year, we are delighted to welcome longstanding partners and extend our network to new organizations!
 Their support is instrumental in echoing the efforts and successes of the Resilient Cities Congress Series.

 UNCDF is the UN’s capital investment agency for the world’s 48 least developed countries.
 It creates new opportunities for poor people and their communities by increasing access to microfinance and investment capital.
 UNCDF focuses on Africa and the poorest countries of Asia, with a special commitment to countries emerging from conflict or crisis.
 It provides seed capital – grants and loans – and technical support to help microfinance institutions reach more poor households and small businesses, and local governments finance the capital investments – water systems, feeder roads, schools, irrigation schemes – that will improve poor peoples’ lives.